 Early start to drive to Robin's Camp in Hwange national Park with a stop at an African village along the way.
 Hwange is the largest park in Zimbabwe and boasts a tremendous selection of wildlife with over 100 species of mammals and nearly 400 bird species recorded.
 The elephants of Hwange are world famous and the Park’s elephant population is one of the largest in the world.
-Our camp offers a high level of comfort and a truly natural experience as we enjoy the sights and sounds of the African bush while exploring this remote and beautiful National Park.
+The camp offers a high level of comfort and a truly natural experience as we enjoy the sights and sounds of the African bush while exploring this remote and beautiful National Park.
 We have our first game drive this afternoon.

 We board our safari vehicles this morning and travel westwards and into Botswana (about an hour drive).
 Not far from the border we arrive at Pandamatenga – a Botswanan government-backed project which covers around 50,000 hectares (surrounded by an elephant-proof electric fence!!).
 It has been established to not only provide a reliable source of food crops for the Botswanan people, but also a means by which the local traditional farmers are able to learn modern agricultural techniques.
 This is achieved by encouraging some experienced farming families (many of them disaffected white farmers from Zimbabwe and South Africa) to be part of the project.

 Farm visits around Pandamatenga today and some socialising with the locals this evening.
 The traditional Boma dinner at Wildtracks is often interrupted by an elephant, eland, kudu or even lions as they come to drink at the waterhole.

-This morning we drive to Kasane to board our charter flights to the Khwai River – in the magnificent Okavango Delta and our gateway to the wildlife wonderland of the Delta.
+This morning we transfer to the local airstrip to board our charter flights to the Khwai River – in the magnificent Okavango Delta and our gateway to the wildlife wonderland of the Delta.